RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Now we will create a user, in this case named "Jane Doe", she will be listed as an Admin in our domain controller.
-To do this, we will go to Admin folder -> Right click and select "New" -> User -> Enter in credentials.
-To make her an Admin, we will have to add her as an admin in the "Domain Admins Security Group", so we will right click her name in the Admins folder -> Properties -> Member Of -> Click "Add..." -> Enter "Domain Admins" in the text box and then hit ok and then apply.
+Now we will create a user, in this case named "Jane Doe", who will be listed as an Admin in our domain controller.
+To do this, we will go to the Admin folder -> Right click and select "New" -> User -> Enter in credentials.
+To make her an Admin, we will have to add her as an admin in the "Domain Admins Security Group", so we will right-click her name in the Admins folder -> Properties -> Member Of -> Click "Add..." -> Enter "Domain Admins" in the text box and then hit ok and then apply.
 </p>
 <br />